Passport and visas

 Your rights and duties

-Read the UAE Labour Law and be aware of the rights and duties as an employee in the UAE.
-One of the important rights is that the employee is entitled to possession of his passport.
+Read the UAE Labour Law and be aware of your rights and duties as an employee in the UAE.
+One of your important rights is entitlement to possession of your passport.